MorganGellert/distributed_MIS/index.rst

 Visualization
 +++++++++++++

 Each node has two numbers associated with it on the left we have the *desire-level* of the node and on the right we have the *effective-degree* of that node.
 Each node is colored a shade of blue according to its probability of being marked in the next round.
 All nodes are turned green (marked) with probability equal to their *desire-level*.
-Then any marked green node that has no green neighbors is marked red as belonging to the Maximal Independent Set, and its neighbors are removed.
+Then any marked green node that has no green neighbors is marked red as belonging to the Maximal Independent Set.
+It's neighbors are then marked black, signifying that they have been removed from the algorithm and contention to be in the MIS.

 .. raw:: html